 While I was pregnant, I took a free online course that was offered by my hospital.
 I also found Cloud Mom on Youtube.
 She has some practical, quick videos.
 If you know someone who successfully breastfed, ask them for any advice.
 Surround yourself with positivity and those who will support you.
 Try to tune out the naysayers.
 Just because nursing was not for them, does not mean it isn’t for you and your baby.

-I used the Comfort and Harmony Mombo Nursing Pillow.
+I used the Comfort and Harmony Mombo Nursing Pillow*.
 The pillow is good to use during the early stages of nursing while you are still figuring out a position that works for you and your baby.
-It also helps prevent arms from getting too tired.
-I only used the pillow for about the first 4-5 months when my son was still little.
-However, as he got older the pillow wasn’t needed.
+It also helps prevent your arms from getting too tired.
+I only used the pillow for about the first 4-5 months when my babies were still little.
+However, as they got older the pillow wasn’t needed.

 I had purchased bras to wear during the day, but had forgotten about night.
 After I got home from the hospital I quickly ordered a Wirefree Comfort Wrap Nursing Sleep Bra*.
 It was so comfortable and and made it easier to sleep (the little sleep that I got)!

 Read my 5 best tips to combat new mom sleep deprivation.

 As I look back on the first few days that I was nursing, I realize that I had a hard time finding the right position because I was trying to feed my son on the bed or couch without any arm support.